harvardinformatics/website/content/pages/about.md

 </div>

 ## Where to find us
-Informatics and Scientific Applications is located on the first floor of 38 Oxford Street, Cambridge, MA 02138.
-Please note that this building is not actually on Oxford Street.
-It is located just to the east (or behind) the Northwest Labs, and just north of the Biological Labs.
-Click [here](http://map.harvard.edu/?ctrx=760110&amp;ctry=2963613&amp;level=8&amp;layers=Campus%20Base%20and%20Buildings,Map%20Text&amp;bld=04350) for an interactive map and click [here](https://maps.google.com/maps?q=38+Oxford+St,+Cambridge,+MA&amp;hl=en&amp;ll=42.379391,-71.113311&amp;spn=0.006221,0.011297&amp;sll=42.37839,-71.114729&amp;sspn=0.099544,0.180759&amp;oq=38+&amp;hnear=38+Oxford+St,+Cambridge,+Massachusetts+02138&amp;t=m&amp;z=17) for a Google map.
+Informatics and Scientific Applications is located on the second basement floor of 52 Oxford Street, Cambridge, MA 02138 aka the Northwest Labs building.
+Click [here](http://map.harvard.edu/?ctrx=760110&amp;ctry=2963613&amp;level=8&amp;layers=Campus%20Base%20and%20Buildings,Map%20Text&amp;bld=04350) for an interactive map and click [here](https://maps.google.com/maps?q=52+Oxford+St,+Cambridge,+MA&amp;hl=en&amp;ll=42.379391,-71.113311&amp;spn=0.006221,0.011297&amp;sll=42.37839,-71.114729&amp;sspn=0.099544,0.180759&amp;oq=52+&amp;hnear=52+Oxford+St,+Cambridge,+Massachusetts+02138&amp;t=m&amp;z=17) for a Google map.

-Use the entrance on the southwest corner of the building (marked in the map below), which is unlocked during regular business hours.
-Climb the ramp and go through the doors, then follow the hallway to our communal meeting area.
+Use the main entrance the building (marked in the map below), which is unlocked during regular business hours.
+Use the elevator or go down the stairs to the second basement floor.
+Our office area is through the _right_ set of double doors and then take a right.
+If you see the Bauer Core, turn around.

 If you are planning to drive, please be advised that on-street parking is very limited and University-owned lots require a pre-paid day [permit](https://www2.uos.harvard.edu/cgi-bin/permit/purchase.pl).
 We strongly urge using public transportation.